 It is one thing to be patriotic about our country and be forever grateful for the freedoms that all Americans share.
 But it is quite another thing as a Christian to somehow draw an analogy between the purposes of God through ancient Israel and the purposes of God through modern America.
 We are on dangerously thin ice theologically when we view the American nation in a way that borders on idolatry.
 This is “replacement theology” at its worst.

 Can Christians learn something from our Pilgrim forefathers?
 Absolutely.
 Can someone who views Kirk Cameron’s Monumental learn something about history?
 Yes, I “monumentally” hope so.
-But you really need to arm yourself also with a healthy dose of responsible scholarship and not simply rely solely on the well-intentioned efforts of amateur historians like Kirk Cameron.
+But you really need to arm yourself also with a healthy dose of responsible scholarship to supplement the well-intentioned, though sometimes faulty efforts, of amateur historians like Kirk Cameron.